 • Students engage in and ; a process we call "."

 • Students develop skills in craftsmanship, creativity, resourcefulness, perseverance, and (for many) teamwork.

 • Students explore their interests and passions in design and construction, and the Buildit Challenge gives them an arena to make things that have an impact on others.

 • When students talk about their projects to the volunteer reviewers, they present their ideas to a professional audience in a safe, encouraging environment.

-Awarded for top performance.
+Awarded for merit based on consensus of volunteer judges.
 This prize is available for all grade levels.

 Participants receive numbered stickers at the event.
 While the reviewers are making their decisions, participants can vote for their favorite project with stickers. participants can not vote for their own project.

 All participants will receive a token of participation (medal, ribbon, or certificate)

 If a team wins a top prize, it is up to the team to decide how to share the prize that has been awarded.